hrax/now-eslint/README.md

 To generate an update set report, you should execute following command in the same folder you have set up step earlier.

 Update set changes are linted against `.eslintrc` present in the configured folder or in user's profile directory.
-You can specify custom ESLint CLI config file by using `configFile` in the `config.json` `cliEngine` property.
+You can specify custom ESLint CLI config file by using `overrideConfigFile` in the `config.json` `eslint` property.

 ```
 now-eslint report